Srikrishnan2004/fyp-one-on-one-interviewer-web-pwa-backend/DOCKER_README.md

-# Multi-Language Development Environment
+# LeetCode-like Coding Challenge Environment

-This Docker setup provides a comprehensive development environment with the latest versions of C, C++, Python, Java, C#, and JavaScript/Node.js.
+This Docker setup provides a streamlined environment specifically designed for coding challenges and problem-solving platforms like LeetCode, HackerRank, or CodeSignal.

 ## 🚀 Included Languages & Versions